 /WHAT IS ASSESSED HERE:

 WHAT YOU THINK ABOUT HAVING A

 PURPOSE IN LIFE, PARTICULARLY

 SOMETHING THAT IS IN SERVICE TO

 OTHERS; HOW THIS FITS YOUR

 REALITY AND HOW YOU FEEL ABOUT

 IT.

-This graph shows that your approach to the assessed topic is both cognitive and affective.
-We don't have enough data to report about your behaviors and whether or how your understanding and feelings are converted into actions.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect.
+We don't have data to report if or how these feelings relate to your understanding and behaviors.